 This challenge takes place during the Leading in Practice module.
 By this point in the programme your leadership and management knowledge and skills will have reached a level whereby you can confidently provide high-quality consultancy support to a business in need.

-Often this is a small to medium sized-business, social enterprise or voluntary sector organisation – an organisation that may not have the funds or managerial resources to address its most significant challenges.
+Often this challenge sees students working with small to medium sized-businesses, social enterprises or voluntary sector organisations – organisations that may not have the funds or managerial resources to address their most significant challenges.